 The 2024 Credit Facility includes customary affirmative and negative covenants, including a financial covenant that requires us to maintain a ratio of total gross debt to earnings before interest, taxes, depreciation, and amortization (EBITDA), as defined in the agreement, of not greater than 4.00 to 1.00 as measured on a rolling twelve month basis as of the last day of each fiscal quarter.
-As of January 31, 2025, we were compliant with all covenants governing the 2024 Credit Facility.
-At January 31, 2025, no amounts were outstanding under the 2024 Credit Facility.
-We paid no interest on the 2024 Credit Facility during the six months ended January 31, 2025.
+As of April 30, 2025, we were compliant with all covenants governing the 2024 Credit Facility.
+At April 30, 2025, no amounts were outstanding under the 2024 Credit Facility.
+We paid no interest on the 2024 Credit Facility during the nine months ended April 30, 2025 and 2024.

 2025 Credit Facility.
-On January 30, 2025, we entered into a credit agreement with certain lenders providing for a \$4.5 billion unsecured short-term revolving credit facility that matures on April 30, 2025 (2025 Credit Facility) to fund a portion of our TurboTax 5-day early refund offering.
+On January 30, 2025, we entered into a credit agreement with certain lenders providing for a \$4.5 billion unsecured short-term revolving credit facility (2025 Credit Facility) to fund a portion of our TurboTax early tax refund offering.
+We terminated the 2025 Credit Facility on March 3, 2025.

-Advances under the 2025 Credit Facility accrue interest at a rate equal to, at our election, either (i) the alternate base rate plus a margin of 0.125%, or (ii) the adjusted daily simple SOFR or term SOFR plus a margin of 1.125%.
-Unused portions of the commitment accrue a fee of 0.10% per annum.
+Advances under the 2025 Credit Facility accrued interest at rates equal to, at our election, either (i) the alternate base rate plus a margin of 0.125%, or (ii) the adjusted daily simple SOFR or term SOFR plus a margin of 1.125%.
+Unused portions of the commitment accrued a fee of 0.10% per annum.
+We paid \$2 million in interest on the 2025 Credit Facility during the nine months ended April 30, 2025.